 - The school will actively support pupils with medical conditions to participate in school trips and visits or in sporting activities. - The school will make reasonable adjustments for the inclusion of pupils in such activities. - Some children may need to take precautionary measures before or during exercise, and may need access, for example, to asthma inhalers.
 Staff supervising sporting activities will be made aware of relevant medical conditions, and will consider the need for a risk assessment to be made. - The school will consider the reasonable adjustments that can be made to enable pupils with medical needs to participate fully and safely in visits.
 These arrangements will be included in the risk assessment for the event. - One member of staff accompanying the visit will be asked to take on the lead role for administering medicines or healthcare procedures.
-Individual Healthcare Plans, medicines, equipment and consent forms will be taken on school visits.
+Individual Healthcare Plans, medicines, equipment and consent forms will be taken on school visits. - Medicines are administered and witnessed and recorded on a copy of Templates D or E. This form is added to the file on return from the visit.

-11 SCHOOL'S ARRANGEMENTS FOR COMMON CONDITIONS
+12 SCHOOL'S ARRANGEMENTS FOR COMMON CONDITIONS

-11.1 Asthma
+12.1 Asthma

-- An inventory of all pupils with asthma will be compiled - An Individual Healthcare Plan will be developed - All staff will be trained annually to recognise the symptoms of an asthma attack and know how to respond in an emergency following the appropriate guidance - Inhalers are stored in the pupil's classroom in a named box including a copy of the IHP - Emergency salbutamol inhalers are kept in the Medical Room medicine cupboard - Emergency salbutamol inhalers will only be given to pupils previously diagnosed with asthma whose reliever inhaler is not in school or whose inhaler has expired, who are on the register and whose parents have signed the consent form - All staff will know how and when to use the emergency salbutamol inhaler - Parents will be asked to sign the appropriate form to give permission to administer an emergency dose(s) - Parents will be informed of any emergency dosages given
+- An inventory of all pupils with asthma will be compiled. - An Individual Healthcare Plan will be developed. - All staff will be trained annually to recognise the symptoms of an asthma attack and know how to respond in an emergency following the guidance in Templates O and P. - Inhalers are stored in the pupil's classroom in a named box including photo of child. - Emergency salbutamol inhalers and spacers are kept in the Medical Room medicine cupboard. - Emergency salbutamol inhalers will only be given to pupils previously diagnosed with asthma whose reliever inhaler is not in school or whose inhaler has run out, who are on the register and whose parents have signed the consent form. - All staff will know how and when to use the emergency salbutamol inhaler. - Parents will be asked to sign Template L giving permission to administer an emergency dose(s). - Parents will be informed of any emergency dosages given using Template M.

-11.2 Anaphylaxis (Severe Allergic Reaction)
+12.2 Anaphylaxis (Severe Allergic Reaction)

-- An inventory of all pupils with anaphylaxis will be compiled - All staff will be trained annually on the symptoms of anaphylaxis and how to respond in an emergency following the appropriate guidance

-- An Individual Healthcare Plan will be developed which includes the arrangements the school will make to control exposure to allergens; - Auto-injectors will be kept readily available. - Epipens are stored in the pupil's classroom in a named box including a copy of the IHP
+- All staff will attend annual training on the symptoms of anaphylaxis, which includes information and practise on when and how to use the adrenaline auto-injector. - An Individual Healthcare Plan will be developed which includes the arrangements the school will make to control exposure to allergens; - Auto-injectors will be kept readily available. - Epipens are stored in the pupil's classroom in a named box including photo of child.

-11.3 Epilepsy
+12.3 Epilepsy